Majozoe/Minetest-Gruemod/README.md

+< - Does this work with other versions of Minetest? - >

+No clue!
+This mod was created on Minetest 5.6.0.
+If it breaks on newer versions, I'll do my best to fix it, but I cannot make the same claims for older versions.

 < - Heeeelp!
 I have an issue! - >

 Don't worry!
 In the event of something crazy happening, just refer to the forum post located here (link TBD) or create an issue on [Github](https://github.com/Majozoe/Minetest-Gruemod/issues).